-Andrey Baklitskiy is a Senior Researcher in the Weapons of Mass Destruction and other Strategic Weapons Programme at UNIDIR. and a Consultant at PIR Center and a Research Fellow at the Center for the Euro-Atlantic Security of the Institute of the International Studies at the MGIMO University of the Russian Foreign Ministry, Research Fellow at the Center for Global Trends and International Organizations of the Diplomatic Academy of the Russian Foreign Ministry.
-He has previously been Visiting Research Fellow at the Center for Strategic and International Studies (CSIS), PIR Center «Russia and Nuclear Nonproliferation» Program Director and the Editor-in-Chief of monthly e-bulletin “Yaderny Kontrol” (“Nuclear Control”).
+Andrey Baklitskiy is a Senior Researcher in the Weapons of Mass Destruction and other Strategic Weapons Programme at UNIDIR. and a Consultant at PIR Center.
+He has previously been a Senior Research Fellow at the Center for the Euro-Atlantic Security of the Institute of the International Studies at the MGIMO University of the Russian Foreign Ministry, Research Fellow at the Center for Global Trends and International Organizations of the Diplomatic Academy of the Russian Foreign Ministry, Visiting Research Fellow at the Center for Strategic and International Studies (CSIS), PIR Center's "Russia and Nuclear Nonproliferation" Program Director and the Editor-in-Chief of monthly e-bulletin “Yaderny Kontrol” (“Nuclear Control”).
 Andrey Baklitskiy is a columnist for the Russian newspapers RBC and Kommersant and the website of the Carnegie Moscow Center, a regular contributor to Russian and international media.
 Mr. Baklitskiy taught courses on nuclear nonproliferation and emerging technologies at the MGIMO University of the Russian Foreign Ministry and the Diplomatic Academy of the Russian Foreign Ministry.

 Expertise: nuclear arms control, nuclear non-proliferation, Iranian nuclear program, US-Russian strategic relations